 Did I cause my child’s speech delay?

-However, while caregivers don’t cause speech delay, there may be things families do that keep a child’s speech from progressing as well as it could.
+However, while caregivers don’t cause speech delay, there may be things they unknowingly do that keep a child’s speech from progressing as well as it could.
+Small changes in the way you interact with your child could make a big difference in your child’s growth!

 1 Talking for your child